 Newly established areas of intelligence are also a part of the DMGS Intelligence Program.
 U.S. Homeland Security intelligence and its rapid development since 9/11 with its consequent legal and social issues will be presented.
 And Cyber Intelligence will be examined to understand the fundamental changes it is making in the world of intelligence gathering, analysis, and presentation

 Graduates of this degree program will be able to:

-- Anticipate current and future security challenges, identify opportunities for effective use of intelligence, and lessons learned about how intelligence as both an input into policy and as an instrument of policy may be able to advance US interests globally and regionally.
+- Anticipate current and future security challenges, identify opportunities for effective use of intelligence, and lessons learned about how intelligence has worked or could be more effectively used as an input into public and private policy

 Contact us if you are interested in learning more about this program or if you have questions:

 Ready to apply?
 Fill out the DMGS Application Form: